 Before you apply for retirement benefits, Schulte & Company can provide an analysis that, considering your projected longevity and financial capabilities, will detail the exact month in which you should begin your social security retirement benefits.

 Most people apply for Social Security retirement benefits when they become eligible at age 62, or soon after.
 For many, if not most, that's a costly mistake.
 Here's why:

-But waiting too long to begin benefits also can be a problem.
+On the flip side, waiting too long to begin benefits can also be a problem.
 People may not live as long as they think, which can result in money left on the table.